 However, I have several clients who are limiting what can be brought into the office because of food allergies.
 So the coffee cake, date nut bread or Waldorf salad may need to stay home.
 Food allergies are serious and can be life-threatening.

 I have several clients who are moving to a more philanthropic theme during the holiday season.
-The employer may be sponsoring a toy drive or donating gifts or food to a local charity.
+The employer may be sponsoring a toy drive or donating gifts (click here to know about the custom guitar picks that are available online) or food to a local charity.
 I know of several companies who allow employees a workday to volunteer at a local organization, whether sorting items for a food bank or wrapping gifts for those in need.

 I understand your concern.
 I am also tempted by holiday cuisine.
 However, if you know in advance, you can prepare yourself and limit your own consumption.
 I usually try to munch on carrot sticks before entering a high calorie zone.
 Or I bring the veggies with a low calorie dip and try to stay close to that as a food choice.
 When I enter a situation where there are a lot of high calorie items and I am hungry, that is a recipe for disaster (at least for me).
 I then tend to overindulge and eat more than I should.